AHeroicLlama/Mappalachia/Docs/Developer/IconExtraction.md

 ## MapIconProcessor
 Now in `Mappalachia.sln`, compile and run the `MapIconProcessor` project.<br/>
 This is a small program whose job is to extract the necessary map marker icon images, rename, trim, and validate them.<br/>

+This program will also generate the plot icon image assets, placing them at the correct location in the `Assets\` folder.

 Similarly to the preprocessor, if there are any errors these will be outputted to the console, and written to `BuildOutputs\Errors.txt`.<br/>
 The MapIconProcessor accesses the database to identify which map markers are required, so you are required to have built the database in order to run it.<br/>